Nabakalebara 2015: Debasnana Purnima

 As the arrival of the new logs called Nyasa Daru in the precincts of the temple is made known, the maharaja offers oblations at the Jagannath temple (also known as Shri Kshetra) before the carving of the idols is started; the king appoints one of his Rajaguru as the chief priest for this occasion.
 The logs are given a bath on this day which is called Snana Poornima or Debasnana Purnima.
-Concurrently old idols in the temple are also bathed.
+Concurrently old idols in the temple are also bathed for the final time.
 Following this the temple is closed for devotees.
 This is known as the period of Mahaanasara in the two Ashada months, extending to 45 days.
 The first 15 days of this period is the lunar dark half month (Krishna paksha) designated to start the carving of new images.
 Then the process of carving of the images of the four deities begins, which is done by fifty maharanas (carpenters) over a period of 21 days.
 On completion of the carvings the new images are circumambulated around the temple.
 Following this the new and the old images are kept at one place facing each other to initiate the process of transfer of Brahmapadartha embedded in the heart of old idols to the new images.
 This is done in total secrecy at the midnight hour.
 Even the priests who perform this task are blindfolded as it is a belief that any one watching this transfer would die.
 On this occasion there is black out in the entire town.
 The event was slated to be conducted within the sanctum sanctorum of the Jagannath temple at the midnight hour of 15 June 2015.
+In between, the alternative pilgrimate site at Alarnatha Mandira temple of Brahmagiri witnessed throngs of Hindus making their visit, larger than during normal years.

-Once the transfer of the Brahmapadartha (soul-substance)) is completed the old images are declared dead.
+Once the transfer of the Brahmapadartha (soul-substance)) is completed the old images were officially declared dead.
 Then these images are carried along with all the secondary deities kept in the chariots and buried at the Koili Baikuntha.
 This is done as Lord Jagannath is considered to the head of the family of the Daitapati servitors.
-After the burial (known as "Patali", during the second fortnight of the Mahanasara period) the funeral obsequies are observed by the daityas for 10 days followed by bathing.
-A feast is then held on the 12th day and Mahaprasad distributed to the devotees.
+After the burial (known as "Patali", during the second fortnight of the Mahanasara period) the funeral obsequies are observed by the daityas for 10 days followed by bathing and a tonsure haircut.
+A feast is then held on the 12th day and Mahaprasad distributed to the returning devotees.

 On completion of the obsequies to the old images, the new images of the four deities are given a protective cover with "Saptavarana" meaning seven substances such as sandalwood paste, musk, resin, silk and so forth.
 The artists then paint the images with indigenous colours.
 This activity is done during the last fortnight of the Mahaanasara period.